Connect with us

 While you may see ads from defense contractors on our website, note that these are coming from ad partners they have paid that we have partnered with.

-For example, a defense contractor can buy ad space on National Security Journal through an ad supplier we have a contract with; however, we are not soliciting such transactions in any way.
+For example, a defense contractor can buy ad space in National Security Journal through an ad supplier with whom we have a contract; however, we are not soliciting such transactions in any way.

-This ensures, again, that we have full independence and can honestly create content without any bias.
+This, again, ensures that we have full independence and can create content honestly without bias.
 Again, we have no formal direct advertising relationship with defense contractors.

 We do not take grants from defense contractors.